stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-06-arcade-water-wakeup.md

 ![Magic Quest]({{ site.pics_url }}20240709_214906.jpg)

-The first major challenge we faced was obtaining the information necessary to activate the dragon from the dragon picture before attempting to confront it.
-The trick was to watch the order of the lights on the picture so you can select them properly to unlock the dragon fight upstairs.
+The first major challenge we faced was learning the code to activate the dragon.
+After struggling to select the symbols in the correct order to crack the code, another guest pointed out that the code symbol order is revealed when you activate the the dragon picture on a lower floor.
+You just hat pay attention to the order that the lights are lit.
+However, once you've activated the dragon paiinting, you cannot see the clue again.
+Fortunately, someone told us the order so we could continue the quest.

 ![Camilla Wanding Dragon Picture]({{ site.pics_url }}20240706_090304.jpg)